Pyerter/TeamSorting-MSProject/README.md

 # Summary
-This is the official repository made to accompany the paper "Team Partitioning Approximation Algorithms".
+This is the official repository made to accompany the paper "The Team Partitioning Problem and Friendship Team Partitioning Variation".

 ## Dependencies
 The TPP program relies on Google's OR Tools.
 Here is the link to the